 2. We’ll discuss where you are now and the past factors that affect your current life.
 This will take more than one session, but I want to get an overview in the first session.
 We won’t have time to go into lots of details.

 3. We look at the gap between where you are now and where you want to be.

 4. We begin to design a plan for moving from “here” to “there.”
 Here’s an analogy: If you were going to build a house, you would begin with a blueprint.
 We start designing the blueprint in the first session.
 It often takes more than one session to create the blueprint.
 If the plan is not prepared adequately, the success of the project will be undermined.
 I ask for your patience during this phase.
 This is the first step to help you achieve your goals.

 5. We’ll talk about what has worked and what has not worked in the past so I can help you more efficiently.

 6. You’ll tell me how you cope with stressors so I can help you respond more effectively.

 7. I’ll begin to learn about your personality and help you understand yourself better.

 8. We’ll start to build rapport, the most essential element in the counseling relationship.

 9. At the end of the first meeting, we will both determine if we feel like we are a good match.
 If not, I’ll do my best to give you referrals.

-10. If we both choose to proceed, I’ll gather more information in the second session.
-If we are finished reviewing your intake questionnaire, we’ll develop a treatment plan.
+10. If we choose to proceed, I’ll gather more information in the second session.
+When we are finished reviewing your intake questionnaire, we’ll develop a treatment plan.
 We are still in the planning stage so please be patient.
 After the “blueprint” is completed, we’ll jump into the counseling phase.